 Vermouth’s roots go back to the 16th century when an alchemist developed it in the kingdom of Savoy.
 About 200 years later, Vermouth became well-known as an aperitif.
 Especially the French and Italians liked to enjoy it before dinner.
 By that time, Vermouth was red and sweet.
 But in the following decades, more and more variations made their way to the store shelves.
 Among them were sweet and dry white styles as well as rosés.

 As cocktails became more and more popular by the end of the 19th century, Vermouth made its way to the United States and the United Kingdom.
-In these countries, it was (and is) primarily used as an ingredient in drinks such as the Manhattan or the Hemingway Martini cocktail.
+In these countries, it was (and is) primarily used as an ingredient in the Hemingway Martini, the Manhattan, or other Vermouth cocktails.
 In contrast, wine lovers in France and Italy still prefer to drink it pure.

 Vermouth is made from white wine that’s fortified with a neutral grape spirit.
 Besides, the drink contains bitter agents like wormwood or quinine, peels of citrus fruits, and numerous herbs and spices.
 Red wine might play a role as well, but primarily as a coloring agent.
 When creating sweet Vermouth, winemakers also add sugar syrup.